lightspark/lightspark/README.md

 * ``LIGHTSPARK_PLUGIN_LOGLEVEL``: sets the log level (0-4) (browser plugins only)
 * ``LIGHTSPARK_PLUGIN_LOGFILE``: sets the file the log will be written to (browser plugins only)
 * ``LIGHTSPARK_PLUGIN_PARAMFILE``: if set, the flash variables set by the website will be written to this file (browser plugins only)
+* ``LIGHTSPARK_RANDOM_SEED``: if set, lightspark will use the provided integer value as seed for random numbers (this is useful for debugging to ensure you get the same sequence of random numbers in every run)

 SWF Support
 -----------